Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 A woman named Pandora is nearly forced into a marriage to a man she doesn’t love.
 To protect herself and her 10-year-old son, she calls upon the Captain of the Dead to turn herself and her son into one of his souls of the dead.
 Pandora then marries the Captain as her and her son now live in a haunted house with the Captain’s crew composed entirely of other dead souls unable to be seen by the living eye.

 Like a Studio Ghibli film, the backgrounds in Little Vampire are incredibly detailed.
 What’s interesting though is that the backgrounds are even more of a centerpiece for Little Vampire’s animation because it seems like the characters are purposely less detailed.
-Human characters especially have less shading and detailed compared to the scenery and even the monsters and undead creatures.
-Both the Little Vampire (he’s only referred to as this in the film with no actual name) and Michel have football shaped heads not unlike Arnold from Hey Arnold! and Stewie from Family Guy.
+Human characters especially have less shading and detail compared to the scenery and even the monsters and undead creatures.
+Both the Little Vampire (he’s only referred to as this in the film with no actual name) and Michel have football-shaped heads, not unlike Arnold from Hey Arnold! and Stewie from Family Guy.

 The story is similar to The Prince and the Pauper as the Little Vampire just wants to go outside, go to school, and do math homework while Michel finds the land of the dead to be somewhat terrifying but mostly fun and enthralling.
 In a way, the two want to switch places, but the Little Vampire would settle for bringing Michel into the house so he’d have a friend to distract him from being bored for eternity.